-Nevada - Tunnel Vision
+Nevada: Tunnel Vision

 I was out of Nevada for only a day, and it already felt like it was a distant memory.
 I can’t recall many of the details beyond the first couple of days when I spent quite a bit of time in my head.
 Beyond that, my mind had gone blank.
 Each day was a just a number that I had to cross off to get home.